JunboShen/ENGG2760A-ESTR2018/midterm.md

 - Time: Monday, Oct 25, 2:40pm, MMW LT-1.
 Arrive on/before 2:30pm.
 - Format: Closed-book.
 One approved calculator is allowed.
-- Coverage: Up to L06.
+- Coverage: Up to, including, L06.
 - Duration: 90 mins.
 - For those who need special teaching arrangement due to COVID, you need to do the midterm online.
 Separate announcements will follow soon.